S-YIN/RSEQNORM/README.md

 ```

 ### Usage
-The FFPEnorm is implemented in R. The scripts are under folder [R](https://github.com/S-YIN/FFPEnorm/tree/master/R).  `func_MIXnorm` and `func_SMIXnorm` are the core functions that produce the normalized expression matrix, proportion of expressed genes and the probability of being expressed for each gene.
+RSEQNORM is implemented in R. The scripts are under folder [R](https://github.com/S-YIN/RSEQNORM/tree/master/R).  `func_MIXnorm` and `func_SMIXnorm` are the core functions that produce the normalized expression matrix, proportion of expressed genes and the probability of being expressed for each gene.

 ```{r}
 smix <- func_SMIXnorm(dat = ccRCC, max_iter = 20, tol = 0.01, log_file = "SMIXnorm.log", appr = TRUE)